Read more: Members may have trouble getting meds at some pharmacies.

 • Please include:

-• Items that are needed on a repeating basis — like gym memberships, phone minutes, etc. — require the submission of a new Standard health-related services funding request Form form each month.
+• Items that are needed on a repeating basis — like gym memberships, phone minutes, etc. — require the submission of a new Standard health-related services funding request form each month.

 Hotel flex requests